For information about Language Link Kids centre in Moscow, please click here.

 Don't drink water from the taps.
 Tap water must be boiled and left to cool, or you can buy bottled water.
-Although hot water is very reliable throughout the autumn and winter, the hot water supply is disconnected for around three weeks in the summer for repairs.
+Although hot water is very reliable throughout the autumn and winter, the hot water supply is disconnected for around two weeks in the summer for repairs.
 Different areas of Moscow will be without hot water at different times, so you can always pop round to a friend’s apartment for a shower if your water is off.

 Laundry/ Dry Cleaning